-- The structure and the organisation of the judiciary vary in the different Member States, including the attribution of competence for dealing with cybercrime cases. - Due to the rapid development of ICT and the complexity and increasingly sophistication of cybercrime, successful investigations, prosecutions and convictions in cybercrime cases depend to a large extent on how skilful and experienced the authorities in charge of investigation and trial are.
-A good level of understanding and knowledge, and of specialisation of the judiciary in this area is therefore of utmost importance. - However, according to the findings of the mutual evaluation, the degree of specialization of prosecutors and judges dealing with cybercrime matters and related offences is not always satisfactory. - In a significant number of Member States cybercrime is dealt with by general Prosecution Offices and in all Member States there are no specialised courts or judges appointed for examining and adjudicating cybercrime cases.
-On the contrary, some Member States have specialised prosecutors or specialised structures within the Prosecution Services dealing with cybercrime offences.
+- The structure and the organisation of the judiciary vary in the different Member States, including the attribution of competence for dealing with cybercrime cases. - Due to the rapid development of ICT and the complexity and increasing sophistication of cybercrime, successful investigations, prosecutions and convictions in cybercrime cases depend to a large extent on how skilful and experienced the authorities in charge of investigation and trial are.
+A good level of understanding and knowledge, and of specialisation of the judiciary in this area is therefore of utmost importance. - However, according to the findings of the mutual evaluation, the degree of specialization and specific knowledge of prosecutors and judges dealing with cybercrime matters and related offences is not always satisfactory. - In a significant number of Member States cybercrime is dealt with by general Prosecution Offices and in all Member States there are no specialised courts or judges appointed for examining and adjudicating cybercrime cases.
+However, some Member States have specialised prosecutors or specialised structures within the Prosecution Services dealing with cybercrime offences.
+In a few Member States the responsibility for dealing with such crimes usually lies "de facto" with specialised public prosecutors and judges, who have been trained or have experience in the area of cybercrime.

-- In a few Member States there are Prosecution Offices/Sections whose competences include the offences committed or ordered by organized criminal groups or economic crime and corruption, among which cybercrimes offences. - According to the internal practices of organisation of the judiciary, based on prosecutors' specialisations or on the concentration in judicial offices of cybercrime cases, in a few Member States the responsibility for dealing with such crimes usually lies "de facto" with specialised public prosecutors and judges, who have been trained or have experience in the area of cybercrime thus acquiring in practice a high degree of specialisation, which allows them to provide assistance to their colleagues. - In some Member States, there are cyber-prosecutors' national networks specialized in cybercrime, which can be considered as a good practice, as they allow to exchange knowledge and experience and to facilitate the spreading of best practices among practitioners. - The evaluators had recommended Member States to facilitate, with the support of Eurojust, the creation of a European network of judges specialising in the fight against cybercrime, aimed at improving and facilitating judicial cooperation in this field.
-In the meantime, this objective has been achieved with the establishment in June 2016 by Council conclusions of of the European Judicial Cybercrime Network (EJCN), which has already started to work.
+- In some Member States, there are cyber-prosecutors' national networks specialized in cybercrime, which can be considered as a good practice, as they allow to exchange knowledge and experience and to facilitate the spreading of best practices among practitioners. - The evaluators had recommended Member States to facilitate, with the support of Eurojust, the creation of a European network of judges specialised in the fight against cybercrime, aimed at improving and facilitating judicial cooperation in this field.
+In the meantime, this objective has been achieved with the establishment in June 2016 by Council conclusions of the European Judicial Cybercrime Network (EJCN), which has already started to work.
+The expertise and experiences shared in the network can contribute to increasing the level of specialization of the judiciary in the Member States.

-- The Member States should increase the level of specialisation of their judiciary, with a view to efficiently prosecuting and sanctioning cyber-related and cyber-enabled offences.
-For this purpose, they should preferably establish specialised offices or internal structures/units and/or appoint specialised prosecutors and judges with a good level of understanding and knowledge of cybercrime, to deal with such cases. - The Member States should establish networks of prosecutors and judges specialized in cybercrime at national level as an additional tool for improving the efficiency of the fight against this type of crime.
+- The Member States should increase the level of specialisation of their judiciary, with a view to efficiently prosecuting and sanctioning cybercrine "strictu sensu" and cyberenabled offences.
+For this purpose, they should consider establishing specialised offices or internal structures/units and/or appoint specialised prosecutors and judges with a good level of understanding and knowledge of cybercrime, to deal with such cases. - The Member States should consider establishing networks of prosecutors and judges specialised in cybercrime at national level as an additional tool for improving the efficiency of the fight against this type of crime.

-VII - STRUCTURES - THE LAW ENFORCEMENT AUTHORITIES (LEAS)
+VII - STRUCTURES - THE LAW ENFORCEMENT AUTHORITIES (LEA)